 Skycatch is a data company helping to capture, manage and analyze commercial drone data.
 Skycatch sees the constructions or mining sites as a database that needs to be queried.
 Existing tools like writing raw SQL queries are hard and time-consuming to create, while Skycatch’s solution makes it easy to extract actionable data from the sites.

-Skycatch has small cross-functional teams with 20 developers, and as I already mentioned, Andre’s role is to lead the web, infrastructure and development team.
+Skycatch has small A cross-functional team has individuals with different roles like database engineers, testers, infrastructure engineers, etc. Cross-functional teams can ship code faster than functional teams because they can make their own decisions and work independently within an organization. with 20 developers, and as I already mentioned, Andre’s role is to lead the web, infrastructure and development team.
 He is involved in architecting and scaling out data processing, while his goal is to deliver the data that you send them reliably and quickly.

 What helps them with that?
 Of course, Node.js, but where do they use it?